 More to the point, in a world eaten up by myriad tasks, commitments, pressures and responsibilities a visual approach simply makes sense.

 Fact: It’s many times faster to take in a picture of something and understand what’s contained in it than it is to read about the thing.
-And yet until now we’ve chosen to write down our business plans and strategies.
-We’ve trusted longhand non-visual documents in preference to a simpler picture.
+As one of the Best business plan writers in the UK, we’ve chosen to write down business plans and strategies with trusted longhand non-visual documents in preference to a simpler picture.

 “Surely a picture is too simplistic!
 It can’t possibly have any value.”